 - Large community and strong network

-- Version 9 is very promising, too bad it’s only available as a SaaS.
+- Version 9 is very promising, but it’s a pity it’s only available as SaaS.

 - The v9 free plan is more like a free trial.

-- The future of the open-source version is rather uncertain considering the distribution strategy on v9
+- The future of the open-source version is rather uncertain, given the distribution strategy for v9.

 We recommend that you learn about the two versions of vTiger